javabrown/hbdb-docker/README.md

   *  curl 'localhost:7070/student/all' .... (look into controller for more endpoints)

-## Infra Code (courtesy of medium.com) Curtsy:
+## Infra Code (courtesy - author of above page from medium.com) Curtsy:

    * https://medium.com/@I_M_Harsh/build-and-deploy-using-jenkins-packer-and-terraform-40b2aafedaec

    For this POC, I took reference from above link from medium.com.
-Pls refer this webpage for more detail information.
+Pls refer this webpage for more detailed information.

 For any question/comment or issues pls write me - <raja khan> getrk@yahoo.com